AppAndFlow/react-native-design-utility/README.md

 I've been using [Tailwind](https://github.com/tailwindcss/tailwindcss) lately for the web.
 Loved it, but I didn't find any solution like this for react-native.
 So I build one who look like it but more for react-native design styling.
 I've add some text utility like `capitalize`, `capitalizeEach`, `thousand` etc. You pass props and this is pass to the StyleSheet, so this will not affect the perfomance.

+## Goal of this library

+The first goal of this library it's add kind of a design-system yo your app.
+This will be more easier in the long run to manage all your styling.
+This will make sure your app is consistent all around.
+All your margin padding value are the same etc.

+**Why not use constants file and import it ?**

+Here you don't even need that, I make use of the context api and the two component provide receive the theme as a props.
+So no more 100 files with import color etc. You pass the props and the component do the rest.

 ## Installation

 ```